-- 2. Two characteristics of the agricultural sector are the universal existence of support policies-of which the internal and external aspects are unavoidably linked-and the instability of world markets.
-The specific objective of the agricultural negotiations should therefore be "the expansion of trade in stable world markets".
-Such an objective can only be achieved by means of a joint effort by all the principal partners in the negotiations, within the framework of their own agricultural policies. - 3.
-As the structural situation is at the root of many agricultural problems, it is in the interest of all negotiating parties, in order to attain this objective, to intensify structural reforms so that marketing policies and price policies are based to a greater extent on economic considerations.
-A declaration of intent in this field might be worked out, without of course infringing each party's right to take its own decisions. - 4.
-The conditions for expanding trade would be more favourable if the stability of world markets was better assured.
+Two characteristics of the agricultural sector are the universal existence of support policies -- of which the internal and external aspects are inextricably linked -- and the instability of world markets.
+The specific objective of the agricultural negotiations should therefore be "the expansion of trade in stable world markets."

+As the structural situation is at the root of many agricultural problems, there should be an undertaking, in order to attain this objective, to intensify structural reforms so that marketing policies and price policies are based to a greater extent on economic considerations.

+The conditions for expanding trade would be more favorable if the stability of world markets was better assured.
 The best means of obtaining this objective would be the adoption of a code of good conduct covering export practices.
-Such an arrangement would presuppose an analogous effort by all major parties to the negotiations.
-For a number of specified products, complementary commitments could be entered into within the framework of international arrangements.
+For a number of specified products, complementary commitments could be entered into within the framework of internation arrangements.

-- 5. The code of good conduct on export practices should aim at introducing market disciplines with concerted action on the use and scope of the rules agreed. - 6.
-For products such as cereals (wheat, flour and feed grains), rice, sugar and the most homogeneous milk products (e.g. milk powder and butter) the Community will propose the negotiation of a price mechanism (including minimum and maximum prices) accompanied by measures covering an adjustment of supply, including measures of storage which would, among other things, facilitate the application of food aid programmes.
-The Community considers that the best method of applying such engagements would be by the negotiation of international arrangements. - 7.
-This reordering of world markets, especially with adequate assurances as regards stability, would make it possible to adjust certain elements of the import systems within a general framework in which overall reciprocity is achieved. - 8.
-The aim of all these measures would be to promote the regular expansion of trade, within the framework of each negotiating party's own agricultural policies.
-The Community, for its part, while honouring the principles of the CAP, would apply the instruments of this policy in such a way as to ensure that the commitments thus undertaken were respected. - 9.
-The problems caused by the harmonization of legislation covering both human and plant health and of the various rules on the use and treatment of products should also be covered in the negotiations. - 10.
+The code of good conduct on export practices should aim at introducing market disciplines with concerted action on the use and scope of the rules agreed.

+For products such as cereals (wheat, flour, and feed grains), rice, sugar and the most homogeneous milk products (e.g., milk powder and butter), the Community will propose the negotiation of a price mechanism (including minimum and maximum prices (accompanied by measures covering an adjustment of supply, including measures of storage which would, among other things, facilitate the application of food aid programs.

+The Community considers that the best method of applying such engagements would be by the negotiation of international arrangements.
+This reordering of world markets would make it possible to adjust certain elements of the import systems.

+The aim of all these measures would be to promote the regular expansion of trade.
+For its part the Community would apply the instruments of its common agricultural policy in such a way as to ensure that the commitments thus undertaken were respected.

+The problems caused by the harmonization of legislation covering both human and plant health and of the various rules on the use and treatment of products should also be covered in the negotiations.

 Although the measures set out above are aimed at improving world markets which will also benefit developing countries, the developed countries should also take additional action on those products of particular interest to the developing countries.
 This would for example take the form of measures of a preferential character, which would give these countries a chance to increase their export revenue.

-Chapter V

-The developing countries
+The Developing Countries

 The developed countries have agreed to take particular account in these negotiations of the interests of developing countries.
 That is to say, the developed countries will not only try to ensure that the developing countries do not suffer indirect disadvantages, but will also help to expand the developing countries' trade and improve their export revenue.

-This was emphasised in the declaration of intent made by the Community on 13 December 1971; in the Joint Declaration by the United States and the Community in 1972; and again in the communique of the Summit Meeting in October 1972, which also states that the task will have to be accomplished without detriment to the advantages enjoyed by those developing countries with which the Community has special relations.1
+This was emphasized in the declaration of intent made by the Community on 13 December 1971, in the Joint Declaration by the United States and the Community in 1972 and again in the communique of the Summit Meeting in October 1972 -- which also states that the task will have to be accomplished without detriment to the advantages enjoyed by those developing countries with which the Community has special relations.